xvik/dropwizard-guicey/src/doc/docs/guide/test/overview.md

 To use it prepare module only with changed bindings (bindings that must override existing).
 For example, you want to replace ServiceX.
 You have few options:

-* If it implement interface, implement your own service and bind as `bind(ServiceContract.class).to(MyServiceXImpl.class)`
+* If it implements interface, implement your own service and bind as `bind(ServiceContract.class).to(MyServiceXImpl.class)`
 * If service is a class, you can modify its behaviour with extended class `bind(ServiceX.class).to(MyServiceXExt.class)`